J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 15: October 17/10/17

+**Today's Progress:** A little more CSS brushing up.
+Still not feeling so great and soem busy days are ahead but doing what I can - there is a reason for the sudden CSS swerve.

 ### Day 14: October 16/10/17

 **Today's Progress:** Still feeling unwell, so went to my usual fallback of personal HTML webpage work (read: pretending it's the 90s).
 Also did some brushing up on CSS.